jdiep1034/cs326-psi/docs/milestone1.md

 # Breakdown of Work:
 Andrew Leger:
 Drew all the wireframes while discussing with partners

 Completed the profile page.

 Modified the template page that Justin wrote most of, fixing bugs and rearranging some stuff.
-    Specifically: Moved body tag to end where it should be, took the center three columns out of the footer class (it shouldn't be a footer, but a row of a container), made the body tag not a container, but put a conatiner inside the body withing its own div, added a footer with bottom positioning.
+Specifically: Moved body tag to end where it should be, took the center three columns out of the footer class (it shouldn't be a footer, but a row of a container), made the body tag not a container, but put a conatiner inside the body withing its own div, added a footer with bottom positioning that looks pretty.
 Added support for styles.css file, Added comments

 Also, I did make the styles.css page, now that I think of it.^

 Am currently writing most of this milestone1.md.
 Or atleast most of what's relevant to me / the framework for it.